 Upon starting a simulation, an initial configuration is required and must be specified in the section insertmolecules as a list of valid molecule names.
-Molecules are inserted in the given order and may be inactive, meaning that they are not present in the simulation cell, but available as a reservoir for e.g. grand canonical moves.
+Molecules are inserted in the given order and may be inactive.
 If a group is marked atomic, its atoms are inserted N times.

 '''

 insertmolecules:

 - salt: { molarity: 0.1 }

+- water: { N: 256 }

-- water: { N: 256, inactive: 2 }
+- water: { N: 1, inactive: true }

 '''